tbarbette/npf-docs/docs/source/tests.rst

 .. _tests:

-****************************
+*************************
-Writing a *.npf* test script
+Writing a NPF test script
-****************************
+*************************

 Sections
 ========

-The test script is made of multiple sections, starting with a `%` sign like `%file CONFIG` which means that a file named CONFIG should be created with the content following the section header.
+A NPF test script is made of sections.
+There are several types of sections.
+In a test script, a section starts with a header identified by a ``%`` sign prefixing its type name.
+For instance ``%info`` is starts an info section.
+A section can take arguments, separated by spaces and following its type name.

 List of sections :
+``%info``
-    * info : Information about what the test script does.
-Usually the first line is the title and will be by default used as the graph title
+    Contains information about what the test script does.
+The first line is used as graph title by default.
-    * config : Configuration options.
-See below.
+``%config``
+    Configuration options for the test execution and graph styling.
+``%variables``
-    * variables : List of variables to define the matrix of parameters to try
+    List of variables to define the matrix of parameters to test.
+``%late_variables``
-    * late_variables: List of variables that are not to be considered part of the test, like constants.
+    List of variables that are not to be considered part of the test, like constants.
+``%script``
-    * script : Bash commands to execute, the heart of the test.
-Can be defined to run with a specific role, role are mapped to cluster nodes.
-See the cluster section below
+    Bash commands to execute for the test.
+Can be defined to run with a specific role when appended with ``@rolename``.
+``%init``
-    * init : Special script that run only once, before all other scripts (therefore, can be fought as an initialization script)
+    Special script run once before all other scripts.
+``%import``
-    * import : Import another test script and optionally under a given role.
-The repository comes with some "modules" test scripts intended for importation.
-They usually do specific tasks that we don't want to rewrite in all test script such as setting the cpu frequency, IP addresses for some NICs, ...
+    Import another test script and optionally under a given role when appended with ``@rolename``.
+    NPF comes with *modules* test scripts intended for importation.
+They usually do specific tasks that can be re-used such as setting the CPU frequency.
+``%include``
-    * include : A test script to be included inline, not as a sub-test script like import but merely to be considered as a way to organise your test script in multiple files
+    A test script to be included inline.
+It can be used to organise a test script in multiple files.
+``%sendfile``
-    * sendfile : Send a file that lies with the test script to the remote machine
+    Send a file that lies with the test script to the remote machine.
+The source path of the file is given as first argument.
+The destination path is the test execution directory.
-    * require : A special script that tells if the test script can run.
-If any line produce a return code different than 0, the test script will not run
+``%require``
+    Determines whether the test can run.
+NPF runs a test when all lines of the section returns a zero return code.
+``%pyexit``
-    * pyexit : A python script that will be executed after each tests (but only once after all runs), mainly to change or interpret the results
+    A Python script executed after the test.
+It can change and interpret its results.
+``%file``
+    Creates a file with the filename given as first argument.
+The content of the file is the section content.

+The following subsections describes NPF script sections in more details.

 Script
 ------

-The script is the heart of NPF.
-A script section defines a simple list of bash commands to be executed.
+The script section is the heart of NPF.
+A script section defines a series of bash commands to be executed.

 .. code-block:: bash